PlanarNeRF: Online Learning of Planar Primitives with Neural Radiance Fields: Methodology

 \subsection{Framework Overview}

 The overview of \titlePrefix{} is depicted in Fig. \ref{fig:overall_framework}.
-Alongside SDF and color rendering branches, an additional plane rendering branch (\cref{sec:method:plane_rendering}) is introduced to map 3D coordinates to 2D plane instances, utilizing appearance and geometry prior.
+Alongside SDF and color rendering branches, an additional plane rendering branch (Section \ref{sec:method:plane_rendering}) is introduced to map 3D coordinates to 2D plane instances, utilizing appearance and geometry prior.
 The plane MLP and color MLP share the same input, which combines a one-blob encoded 3D coordinate and a learned SDF feature vector.
 In \titlePrefix{}-S, while consistent 2D plane annotations are requisite, they are often unavailable in real-world scenarios, where manual labeling for plane instance segmentation is costly.
-To tackle this challenge, we propose a lightweight plane fitting module (\cref{sect:plane_fitting}) to estimate plane parameters and a global memory bank (\cref{sec:bank}) to track consistent planes and produce plane labels.
-During the training phase, gradient backpropagation from the plane branch to the SDF is blocked to prevent potential negative impacts on geometry learning, with further qualitative analysis provided in \cref{sect:ablation}.
+To tackle this challenge, we use RANSAC~\cite{schnabel2007efficient} to estimate plane parameters from depth images and propose a global memory bank (Section \ref{sec:bank}) to track consistent planes and produce plane labels.
+During the training phase, gradient backpropagation from the plane branch to the SDF is blocked to prevent potential negative impacts on geometry learning, with further qualitative analysis provided in Section \ref{sect:ablation}.